 I wanted to find other places offering Meditation classes and took a chance by calling an organization I had visited several months before that.
 I called the Jacques Marchais Museum of Tibetan Art in Staten Island.
 As it turns out, they offered a Saturday morning Meditation class.
 That Saturday, I visited the museum and took their Meditation class.

 I must admit that I was not convinced by this class that this was necessarily the best place to study Meditation, but I was interested enough in the class to return the following Saturday for a follow up.

 In the first class, I was surrounded by a small group of people who had clearly attended these classes before and knew what to do.
 When the teacher entered the room, people stood up (a sign of respect as I later learned), the teacher sat on a Meditation cushion, the people in the class sat, they went silent, and the teacher began to give his guidance.
 I had no idea what to do and I had no idea what to experience.

-In the second class, after the initial Meditation, we were invited to ask questions and I took advantage of this.
-I was able to gain a very basic understanding of what I was supposed to do and what I was supposed to experience.
+The following week, I returned for my second class.
+After the first 20-minute guided segment, we were invited to ask questions.
+I took advantage of this.
+The questions I asked and the answers that the monk provided helped me to gain a very basic understanding of what I was supposed to do and what I was supposed to experience.